KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 The application does not automatically upload this browser-state data.

 Installer builds can optionally be configured with an owner-run update server.
-In that case, installs that explicitly choose `Automatic updates` can send a minimal update-registration record containing install-management fields such as install ID, app version, install path, host name, platform, architecture, last-seen time, and the IP address seen by that server.
+In that case, installs that use `Automatic updates` can send a minimal update-registration record containing install-management fields such as install ID, app version, install path, install root, install drive type, host name, platform, architecture, last-seen time, and the IP address seen by that server.
 They can also request the latest published release metadata and download the published installer package.
 This does not include browsing history, bookmarks, saved passwords, or page contents.

 ## Diagnostics And Runtime Checks